πŸ“‹ Overview

 Support

 If you encounter issues, please check the troubleshooting section first.
-If the problem persists, create a new issue on GitHub with detailed information, including your OS, PHP version, and the exact command used.
+If the problem persists, create a new issue on the GitHub repository with detailed information, including your OS, PHP version, and the exact command used.

 Security: If you discover a security vulnerability, please email the maintainer directly rather than creating a public issue.